 - Learn how to add products to new member signup.

-8. Then, go to the Settings tab and dial in your association's member type settings, directory visibility, renewals and accounting.
+9. Then, go to the Settings tab to dial in member type settings, directory visibility, and accounting.

 9. Now that the new member type has been created and all settings are dialed in, go to the main Member Types list (on the backend) and review the display order, which is what users will see on the frontend of your website (https://yourassociation.com/membership-information page).